driesvints/vat-calculator/README.md

 ### Standalone

 You can also use this package without Laravel.
-Simply create a new instance of the VAT calculator and use it.
+Simply create a new instance of the VatCalculator and use it.
 All documentation examples use the Laravel Facade code, so make sure not to call the methods as if they were static methods.

-Example:

 ```php
 use Mpociot\VatCalculator\VatCalculator;